 Resignation of Director

-An auditor may resign from the Company by serving Notice along with the valid reason for resignation and fulfilling all the conditions as covered under their terms of appointment letter.
+An auditor may resign from the Company by serving a Notice along with the valid reason for resignation and fulfilling all the conditions as covered under the terms of the appointment letter.

 The Board of the Company shall take note of the resignation in their meeting.

-The resigning auditor shall within 30 days from the effective date of resignation, intimate Registrar of Companies about their resignation in form
+The resigning auditor shall within 30 days from the effective date of resignation, intimate company Registration about their resignation in the form.

 Voluntary Liquidation